Life in the Arctic Tundra

 Activity: Invite students to create models to demonstrate the effect of wind on trees of different sizes.
 Have them twist two pipe cleaners together to create a tree trunk, leaving about 1" loose at one end to represent the roots.
 Have them attach and shape pipe-cleaner branches that extend in several directions.
 Then ask students to shape another pair of pipe cleaners into a tiny, short tree with long, low limbs and roots.
 "Plant" both trees in a mound of clay "soil" and press firmly onto a tabletop.
 Ask students to blow on the trees as hard as they can.
 How do the two trees respond?
 What happens when tall trees are exposed to strong, sustained wind?

 The Dark Days of Winter

 Arctic residents experience a unique phenomenon each year.
 For a few months every winter, the only source of light is the moon's reflection on the snow, leaving darkness both night and day.
 But for most of the summer, the sun stays above the horizon, making it bright and sunny throughout both day and night.

 Activity: Invite students to compare and contrast the facts and myths surrounding this Arctic phenomenon with an imaginative writing activity.
 First, talk with students about the Inuit, the indigenous people of the Arctic region.
-Their communities would endure the long winter months of cold and darkness with singing, drumming, games, and story telling, especially of myths and legends.
-Share with students the Inuit myth of "Crow Brings Daylight," which can be found here.
+Their communities would endure the long winter months of cold and darkness with singing, drumming, games, and storytelling, especially of myths and legends.
+Share with students the Inuit myth of "Crow Brings Daylight".
 Then invite them to write their own legends or stories about Arctic darkness using gel pens on black construction paper.
 Their stories will twinkle on a dark bulletin board!
-Once students have shared their stories with the rest of the class, reveal the facts using the diagram available here, and the Earth Viewer link here.
+Once students have shared their stories with the rest of the class, reveal facts about Arctic winters with information from the National Oceanic and Atmospheric Administration's Arctic site.